Autism, ADHD and Other Developmental Impacts

 - A team of French scientists found that low-dose pre- and post-natal exposure to glufosinate ammonium herbicide induced autism-like symptoms in mice (Laugeray et al., 2014).

-For more on why this all matters, see HHRA Science Advisory Board member Dr. Bruce Lanphear’s article “The Impact of Toxins on the Developing Brain” (Lanphear, 2015) and another perspective on the economic impacts of neurodevelopmental deficits caused by endocrine-disrupting chemicals like many herbicides (Attina et al., 2016).
+For more on why this all matters, see HHRA Science Advisory Board member Dr. Bruce Lanphear’s article “The Impact of Toxins on the Developing Brain” (Lanphear, 2015).
+Scientists have tried to estimate the economic impacts of neurodevelopmental deficits caused by endocrine-disrupting chemicals, including many herbicides (Attina et al., 2016).